PureHTML/pureosc/md/en/Homepage.md

-Homepage
+homepage
+# Pure OSC

-Pure OSC is a modern fork of osCommerce, based on [vanilla-oscommerce](https://github.com/ruden/vanilla-oscommerce/)
+is a modern fork of osCommerce, based on [vanilla-oscommerce](https://github.com/ruden/vanilla-oscommerce/)

 Compatibility
 -------------